 All teaching and learning is regularly reviewed through monitoring of lessons by senior staff, using OFSTED guidance.
 The impact of specific interventions used in the school is monitored through analysis of pupil progress data at half termly meetings.
 Individual interventions are monitored through regular data review meetings, where staff are able to discuss the needs, progress and attainment of individual pupils, including those with SEND.
 Parents are encouraged to comment on provision through termly parent/teacher consultations or by making an appointment to see the teacher or SENCo.

 Parents also have the opportunity, and are encouraged to complete a parent questionnaire at Parents Evenings.

-Children with SEND are given regular opportunities to comment through: self assessment, pupil conferencing and contributing to the School Council, for example.
+Children with SEND are given regular opportunities to comment through: self assessment, pupil conferencing and contributing to the School Council.

 What our parents say: